atikfoysal101zz-create/first-project-/README.md

-# first-project-
+# first-project-Guss the number.
-this is just a basic amazon clone, and all ancher tags are inactive.
+this is a simple JavaScript projrct.

 <br>
 Author: Atik Foysal